 Looking for an easy weekend trip from Seattle?
 How about visiting Olympia, WA, the capital of Washington State?

-This visiting Olympia, WA post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This visiting Olympia, WA post was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Despite living in Washington State my entire life, I realized that I haven’t spent much time visiting Olympia, WA.